 1) Ideal Tone—Be sure to have a clear ideal sound in your head.
 Listen to great recordings and live performances.
 If you have no real idea how you would like to sound, your chances of ending up with great tone are pretty low.
 For recordings, I recommend Joseph Alessi.
 Flood your brain with good sound!

-2) Air–Feed the sound with lots of air.
-Air is the equivalent of bow technique for strings.
-Relax, take in a little more air than you think you need, and exhale that air freely as you play (don’t try to meter the air with your chops).
+2) Air—Feed the sound with lots of air.
+Air is the equivalent of bowing technique for strings.
+Relax, take in a little more air than you think you need, and exhale that air freely as you play (don’t try to meter the air with your lips).
 Generally speaking, most people simply don’t use enough air to give their tone a full, robust quality.

-4) Fuzzy or Airy Tone–The problem of fuzzy or airy tone is sometimes the result of not warming up or of basic fatigue.
+4) Fuzzy or Airy Tone—The problem of fuzzy or airy tone is sometimes the result of not warming up or of basic fatigue at the end of a lot of playing.
 However, if you notice that you still have fuzz in your sound even when you’re warmed up and not fatigued, I recommend mouthpiece buzzing or “free” buzzing (buzzing without the mouthpiece).
 Orthodontic braces often cause extreme airy sound, and I heartily recommend buzzing to improve tone problems associated with braces.
 Excessively puffing your cheeks and/or bunching up your chin can also lead to airy tone.

-5) Mouthpiece Pressure–Many of us use too much mouthpiece pressure, which can stifle tone.
+5) Mouthpiece Pressure & Angle—Many of us use too much mouthpiece pressure, which can stifle tone.
 Every trombonist gets a little bit of a ring around their embouchure when they play; however, if you notice a deep red ring after only a few minutes of playing, you’re probably using too much pressure.
 All you need is enough to make a seal.
 Using too much pressure keeps vibration from freely occurring, stifles the sound, and often causes endurance problems.
-Also check pressure of the top vs. the bottom lip.
-With some players, this balance can really affect overall tone.
+Also check the mouthpiece angle or pressure on the top vs. the bottom lip.
+Experiment with this top vs. bottom lip pressure a little, adjusting the overall angle of the horn, and see what happens.
+With some players, getting the best angle and balance of their instrument can have a surprising effect on overall tone.

-6) Tension–Too much overall physical tension can really affect tone.
-This is one of the biggest problems in loud playing for many trombonists–we get excited and intense, and we let that lead to physical tension, which leads to a “blatty” loud sound.
+6) Tension—Too much general tension can affect tone very negatively.
+This is one of the biggest problems in loud playing for many trombonists—we get excited and intense, and we let that lead to physical tension, which leads to a “blatty” loud sound.
+It’s not necessarily that you’re playing too loud; it’s that you’re playing with the wrong kind of loud sound.
 See how relaxed you can be in general when you practice and perform.
 More than likely, the more relaxed you get, the thicker and freer your sound will be.
 When you’re practicing, if your sound is not good on a passage, relax, take a big breath, and try it again!

-7) Priority–Finally, as I mentioned earlier, tone has to be a big priority.
+8) Priority—As I mentioned earlier, tone has to be a big priority in your playing.
 It’s at the very top of the list!
 If you’re practicing and you get the right notes and rhythms on a passage but the tone is bad, go back and get it with good tone.
+Keep paying attention to your sound.
 It doesn’t count unless it’s with good tone!